Billy Bat

 Billy Bat (stylized in all caps) is a Japanese manga series written by Naoki Urasawa and Takashi Nagasaki and illustrated by Urasawa.
-It was serialized in the weekly magazine Morning from October 2008 to August 2016, with its chapters collected into 20 tankōbon volumes by Kodansha.
+It was serialized in Kodansha's weekly seinen manga magazine Morning from October 2008 to August 2016, with its chapters collected into 20 tankōbon volumes.
 The story follows the comic book artist Kevin Yamagata as he draws the popular detective series "Billy Bat".
 When he learns he may have unconsciously copied the character from an image he saw while serving in occupied Japan, he returns to Japan to get permission to use it from its original creator.
 Upon arriving there, however, he becomes embroiled in a web of murder, cover-ups, and prophecy that all leads back to Billy Bat.

-Billy Bat won the 2012 Lucca Comics Award for Best Series and the 2014 Max & Moritz Prize for Best International Comic.
+Billy Bat won the 2012 Lucca Comics Award for Best Series, the 2014 Max & Moritz Prize for Best International Comic and the 2026 American Manga Award for Best New Manga, and is nominated for Best Manga at the 2026 Harvey Awards.

 Premise

 The story begins in 1949 and follows Japanese-American comic book artist Kevin Yamagata, who creates the popular funny animal detective series Billy Bat.
 After learning that he may have unconsciously copied the character from an image he saw while in occupied Japan, he returns there to get permission to use the character from its original creator.
 In Japan, he becomes embroiled in a web of murder, cover-ups, and prophecy that all leads back to the image of a bat.
 The truth is far larger than Kevin could ever have guessed, spanning across millennia and the world.